-The relevant confidential test data on which the decision is based (as referenced in PRD2022-22) are available for public inspection, upon application, in the PMRA's Reading Room.
+The relevant confidential test data on which the decision is based (as referenced in PRD2023-09, Lecanicillum muscarium strain Ve6 and Mycotal Biological Insecticide) are available for public inspection, upon application, in the PMRA's Reading Room.
 For more information, please contact the PMRA's Pest Management Information Service.

 Any person may file a notice of objection3 regarding this registration decision within 60 days from the date of publication of this Registration Decision.
-For more information regarding the basis for objecting (which must be based on scientific grounds), please refer to the Pesticides section of Canada.ca (Request a Reconsideration of Decision) or contact the PMRA's Pest Management Information Service.
+For more information regarding the basis for objecting (which must be based on scientific grounds), please refer to the Pesticides section of the Canada.ca website (Request a Reconsideration of Decision) or contact the Pest Management Information Service.